 Although we have lots of favorite safety razors here at PNP, here are two of our favorites!

-- The Edwin Jagger DE89lbl (my review) – Check the current price or see many other reviews from current owners
+- The Edwin Jagger DE89lbl (my review) – Check the current price on Amazon or see many other reviews from current owners

-- The Merkur 34c (my review)- Check the current price or see many other reviews from current owners
+- The Merkur 34c (my review)- Check the current price on Amazon or see many other reviews from current owners

 Straight Razors vs Safety Razors: For the Best Shave Ever